 type: NodePort

-This sample includes the following configurations:
+This example contains the following configuration:

-Service NodePort type, with two TCP services declared: one on port 80 and the other on port 443.
+Service NodePort type, with two TCP services declared, one on port 80 and the other on port 443.

 apiVersion: extensions/v1beta1